ashenoy-cmbi/grafify/Readme.md

 <img src="grafify_pptx_small.png" width="150px" />

-The main goals of this package are to make it easier to share data and functions for the statistics workshop, and the following: 1. enable easy grafs based on `ggplot2` 2. carry out ANOVA analysis using linear models and mixed effects 3. perform post-hoc comparisons using `emmeans` 4. make simple one-way and two-way ANOVA design data
+The main goals of this package, besides making it easier for me to share data and functions for the statistics workshop, are the following: 1. enable easy grafs based on `ggplot2` 2. carry out ANOVA analysis using linear models and mixed effects 3. perform post-hoc comparisons using `emmeans` 4. make simple one-way and two-way ANOVA design data

 This package has four main kinds of functions as follows.